PetoLau/jekyll-now/_posts/2016-12-03-Forecast-double-seasonal-time-series-with-multiple-linear-regression-in-R.md

 ![](/images/post_2/industry_4.gif)

 In these animations we can see that the behavior of the electricity consumption can be very stochastic and many external factors influence it (holidays, weather etc.), so it's a challenging task.

+The aim of this post was to introduce most basic regression method, MLR, for forecasting double seasonal time series.
+By use of the regression analysis, we showed that inclusion of interactions of independent variables to the model can be very effective.
+This analysis then implies that the forecast accuracy of MLR was much better than with STL+ARIMA method.

 In my next post, I will continue with the introduction of regression methods, this time with GAM (Generalized Additive Model).